The Energy Regulation and Markets Review: Poland

 i The Energy Policy for Poland until 2040

 In 2018, the Minister of Energy published a draft of the Energy Policy for Poland until 2040.
 This document, which was highly anticipated by market participants, presents the long-term strategy in the Polish energy sector.
 The strategy takes into account the present situation in the energy market, and the current trends and goals that the government is aiming to achieve in the next few decades.
 The Energy Policy has been designed to mirror the EU strategy presented in the Clean Energy for All Europeans legislative package, known as the Winter Package.
+The final Energy Policy was adopted in March 2021.

 ii Capacity mechanism